 The Library & Information History newsletter was first issued in 1962/63 and is currently issued three times per year, in January, May and September.
 We welcome all content related to the history of libraries and information, such as conference reports, calls for papers, exhibition news and reviews, updates about historical libraries, etc...
 Please consult the current issue for copy deadlines, or contact the newsletter editor for further information.

-The newsletter is available to download in pdf format, A4 or A5 (booklet) size, and colour or black-and-white.
+The newsletter is available to download in A4 colour pdf format.
 Every member receives a printed copy of the Spring issue, with the subsequent issues sent electronically (unless you have indicated that you wish to receive every issue in print).

 Surviving copies of these newsletters have been scanned and OCRed, with the correction of minor misprints, to give a contemporary picture of the earliest days of the Library History group.
 As explained in no. 7, the Newsletter was replaced in 1967 by the twice-yearly journal 'Library History', which continues today.
 Later series of newsletters began publication twenty years later.